Peter H. Behr

-Peter H. Behr (May 24, 1915, New York City, New York – March 10, 1997, Greenbrae, California) was a California State Senator and lawyer.
+Peter H. Behr (May 24, 1915 – March 10, 1997) was a California State Senator and lawyer.

+Early life and career

 Born in New York City, Behr attended primary school in NYC before moving to Lawrenceville, New Jersey where he attended high school.
-He was a son of Karl Behr, a survivor of the sinking of the SS Titanic.
-In 1933 he entered Yale University from which he earned a bachelor's degree in 1937.
+He was a son of Karl Behr, a survivor of the sinking of the RMS Titanic.
+In 1933 he entered Yale University, from which he earned a bachelor's degree in 1937.
 He then attended Yale Law School from which he graduated in 1940.
-From 1941 to 1946 he served in the United States Navy during World War II.
+Behr served in the United States Navy during World War II, joining in 1941 and being discharged in 1946.

 From 1946 to 1968 he had a private law practice in San Francisco.
-His first stint in public service was as a member of the Planning Commission in Mill Valley, California from 1953 to 1956, and as a city councilman for Mill Valley from 1956 to 1960.
-He then served as a member of the Marin County, California Board of Supervisors from 1961 to 1970, and was elected as a Republican covering Marin and Sonoma counties to two terms in the California State Senate from 1971 to 1978.
+His first stint in public service was as a member of the Planning Commission in Mill Valley, California from 1953 to 1956, and as a Mill Valley city councilman from 1956 to 1960.

+Political career

+Behr went on to serve on the Marin County Board of Supervisors from 1961 to 1970, and was elected as a Republican to two terms in the California State Senate from 1971 to 1978 in a district covering Marin and Sonoma counties.
 After leaving the Senate he remained active as an environmental protection activist in California.
-Although known as an environmentalist, Mr. Behr was curiously against rail transit.
-In 1990 a 1/2 cent sales tax increase was on the voters' ballots in Marin and Sonoma Counties to employ double track electric rail transit between Cloverdale and Larkspur CA. Mr. Behr condemned this as "the ruination of Marin."
+Although known as an environmentalist, Behr was curiously against rail transit.
+In 1990 a 1/2-cent sales tax increase was on the ballot in Marin and Sonoma counties to employ double-track electric rail transit between the communities of Cloverdale in Sonoma County and Larkspur in Marin County.
+Behr condemned this as "the ruination of Marin."
 The service was later implemented at much greater expense as SMART, starting in 2017.

-A street adjacent to the Marin County Civic Center is named in his honor.
-A scenic overlook at Drakes Beach in the Point Reyes National Seashore is named in his honor.
-The "Lifetime Achievement Award" of the Marin Conservation League is named for him.
-The "Peter Behr Steward of the Land Award" of the Environmental Action Committee of West Marin is named in his honor.
+A street adjacent to the Marin County Civic Center and a scenic overlook at Drakes Beach in the Point Reyes National Seashore are named in Behr's honor.
+The "Lifetime Achievement Award" of the Marin Conservation League and the "Peter Behr Steward of the Land Award" of the Environmental Action Committee of West Marin are named in his honor.